thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 * Line-by-line:
     * `Ctrl-k`: kill (delete) from the cursor to the end of the line
     * `Ctrl-u`: kill (delete) from the cursor to the end of the line
-    * zsh also offers a way to delete the entire line with one key binding, please see the [ZSH Specifics](#kill-a-whole-line) section for information.
+    * ZSH also offers a way to delete the entire line with one key binding, please see the [ZSH Specifics](#kill-a-whole-line) section for information.
 * Word-by-word:
     * `Meta-d`: delete from the cursor to the end of the word
     * `Ctrl-w`: delete from the cursor to the start of the previous space-delimited word